jefsaber/Full-Stack-Front-456/README.md

 3. Fill in the checkout form - you'll see validation messages for any errors
 4. Complete an order and watch the cart clear
 5. Click the cart icon to see your item count update instantly
+6. Log in and navigate to "Mon Compte" to view your profile
+7. Update your newsletter subscription and see the confirmation message
+8. Visit your orders page to see the order history
+9. Click on any order to see the complete details and cost breakdown

 ---